All good things are wild and free.

 Put all ingredients into a saucepan and cook, stirring, over medium heat until everything is incorporated and sugar is dissolved.
 Bring mixture to a boil and simmer until slightly thickened – about 2 minutes.
 Press sauce through a fine mesh strainer and into a bowl.
 Let cool until ready to use.

-Lemon Thyme Cookie (Epicurious’ recipe)
+Lemon Thyme Cookie (barely adapted from an old Gourmet recipe)

 3 1/4 cup all-purpose flour